twilio-labs/twilio-firebase-extensions/sendgrid-sync-contacts/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* SendGrid API Key: A SendGrid API key with permission to add contacts to the marketing campaign
+* SendGrid API Key: What is your SendGrid API key?
+It needs to have permission to add contacts to the marketing campaign.

 * Contacts documents collection: What is the path to the collection that contains the documents with the contacts details?